ylabonte/ioBroker.procon-ip/README.md

 Bugfix release:
 * Update `procon-ip` API library package to v1.3.2
   (should fix a bug that let the relay switching fail).
+* Fix minor issues that occur with invalid controller URLs.
 * Update other dependencies.

 ### Release v1.1.1